-PATIENT SAFETY DATA REPORTING
+APPENDIXC: PATIENT SAFETY DATA REPORTING

-I. In General:
+I In General:

 - A. Patient Safety Data Reporting is performed every month and reported quarterly.
-It includes the reporting of 3 Random Cases for each physician per quarter and all Adverse Events using the required AAAASF forms and reporting format.
-A random sample of the cases for each surgeon must include the first case done by each surgeon each month during the rep01iing period for a total of three cases, plus all adverse events. - B. If a surgeon has performed less than three cases during a repoliting period that must be reported to the AAAASF Central Office on the provider exemption form and all of that surgeon's cases during the reporting period must be reported. - C. Patient Safety Data Reporting in the ASC at LBJ will be done either by a recognized peer review organization or by a physician, podiatrist, or oral and maxillofacial surgeon, who is not the operating room surgeon.
+It includes the reporting of 3 Random Cases for each physician per quarter and all Adverse Events using the required Quad A forms and reporting format.
+A random sample of the cases for each surgeon must include the first case done by each surgeon each month during the reporting period for a total of three cases, plus all adverse events. - B. If a surgeon has performed less than three cases during a reporting period, that must be reported to the Quad A Central Office on the provider exemption form and all of that surgeon's cases during the reporting period must be reported. - C. Patient Safety Data Reporting in the ASC at LBJ will be done either by a recognized peer review organization or by a physician, podiatrist, or oral and maxillofacial surgeon, who is not the operating room surgeon.